Altinn/altinn-studio-docs/content/app/development/logic/instantiation/_index.en.md

         };
 ```

-In addition you have the oppurtunity to use property
+In addition you have the opportunity to use property
 _ValidParties_: a list of the parties that are allowed to instantiate the application.

 The result of a failed validation is shown below: